OCHA-DAP/hdx-python-utilities/doc/main.md

     # Save dictionary to JSON file in compact form
     # sorting the keys
     save_json(mydict, "mypath.json", pretty=False, sortkeys=False)

+## Loading and saving HXLated csvs and/or JSON

+`save_hxlated_output` is a utility to save HXLated output (currently JSON and/or csv are supported) based on a given configuration.
+Here is an example YAML configuration:

+    input:
+      headers:
+        - "Col1"
+        - "Col2"
+        - "Col3"
+      hxltags:
+        - "#tag1"
+        - "#tag2"
+        - "#tag3"
+    output:
+      csv:
+        filename: "out.csv"
+        hxltags:
+          - "#tag2"
+          - "#tag3"
+      json:
+        filename: "out.json"
+        data: "results"
+        metadata:
+          "#date": "{{today}}"
+          "#mytag": 123
+        hxltags:
+          - "#tag1"
+          - "#tag2"

+The `input` section is needed if the rows of data that are passed in are missing either headers or HXL hashtags.
+The `output` section defines what files will be created.
+If `hxltags` are specified, then only those columns are output.
+CSV output would look like
+this:

+    Col2,Col3
+    #tag2,#tag3
+    2,3
+    5,6

+For JSON output, if no `metadata` or `data` is specified, the output will look like
+this:

+    [
+    {"#tag1":1,"#tag2":2},
+    {"#tag1":4,"#tag2":5}
+    ]

+If only `metadata` was specified, not `data`, then output is like this:

+    {"metadata":{"#date":"today!","#mytag":123},"data":[
+    {"#tag1":1,"#tag2":"2"},
+    {"#tag1":4,"#tag2":"5"}
+    ]}

+Otherwise, the result is like this:

+    {"metadata":{"#date":"today!","#mytag":123},"results":[
+    {"#tag1":1,"#tag2":"2"},
+    {"#tag1":4,"#tag2":"5"}
+    ]}

+The utility is called as follows:

+    save_hxlated_output(
+        configuration,
+        rows,
+        includes_header=True,
+        includes_hxltags=True,
+        output_dir=output_dir,
+        today="today!",
+    )

+The first parameter is the configuration which can come from a YAML file for example.
+The second parameter, `rows` is the data.
+That data can be a list of lists, tuples or dictionaries.
+If `includes_header` is `True`, headers are taken from `rows`, otherwise they must be given by the configuration.
+If `includes_hxltags` is `True`, HXL hashtags are taken from `rows`, otherwise they must be given by the configuration. `output_dir` specifies where the output should go and defaults to "".
+Any other parameters (such as `today` in the example above) are used to populate template variables given in the configuration for the metadata.

 ## Dictionary and list utilities